protocol/nft-website/docs/tutorial/batch-minting.md

 ---
 title: Batch-minting NFTs on Ethereum 🚧
-description: This tutorial addresses some techniques in batch-minting big numbers of Ethereum non-fungible tokens (NFTs) as well as common idioms of uploading files and metadata on to IPFS/Filecoin via NFT.storage.
+description: This tutorial addresses some techniques in batch-minting big numbers of Ethereum non-fungible tokens (NFTs) as well as common patterns for uploading files and metadata to IPFS and Filecoin via NFT.storage.
 issueUrl: https://github.com/protocol/nft-website/issues/253
 related:
   'Lazy minting': https://nftschool.dev/tutorial/lazy-minting/